whoissqr/NODE/README.md

 sample CRUD application using NODEJS with PostgreSQL

-This is a extremely simple NODEJS application build on of Express http server architecture.
-It connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular form (Datatable) to user.
+This is an extremely simple NODEJS application built on top of Express.
+It connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatable) form .

 What do you need?
 	a.
 NODES itself.